RuudWag/RuudWag.github.io/_posts/2020-11-15-welcome-to-jekyll.markdown

 date:   2020-11-15 13:39:25 -0600
 categories: jekyll update
 ---
-Welcome to my first blog.
+Welcome to my first blog!
 I have been thinking about writing this blog for a long time.
-On 18 March 2016, During my master thesis at Tilburg University, I achieved best known solution for the c1_10_8 of the Gehring & Homberger vehicle routing problems (https://web.archive.org/web/20160320064048/https://www.sintef.no/projectweb/top/vrptw/homberger-benchmark/1000-customers/).
-For a master student in operations research this is one of the biggest achievements you can get.
-As you can see I had to use a link from the internet archive, because a couple months after my solution someone else found even a better solution.
+On 18 March 2016, when writing my master thesis at Tilburg University, I achieved the best-known solution for the c1_10_8 of the Gehring & Homberger vehicle routing problems (https://web.archive.org/web/20160320064048/https://www.sintef.no/projectweb/top/vrptw/homberger-benchmark/1000-customers/).
+For a master student in Operations Research this is one of the biggest achievements you can get.
+As you can see, I had to use a link from the internet archive because a couple months after my solution someone else found an even better solution.
 Today in this blog I want to show you what kind of algorithms I have used and the awful code I have written.

 What is the Vehicle routing problem?

 You can download the Gehring & Homberger vehicle routing problems from this website: https://www.sintef.no/projectweb/top/vrptw/homberger-benchmark/1000-customers/

-If you open up one the files the first lines look as follows:
+If you open one of the files, the first lines look as follows:

     c1_10_8